Lighthouse Friends Home Page

-Pass a l'Outre, LA
+Pass a l'Outre, LA Lighthouse best viewed by boat or plane.

-Description: If you take a look at a map of Louisiana, it doesn’t take much imagination to deduce why the mouth of the Mighty Mississippi is known as the Birdfoot Delta.
+If you take a look at a map of Louisiana, it doesn’t take much imagination to deduce why the mouth of the Mighty Mississippi is known as the Birdfoot Delta.
 From Head of Passes, located just south of the town of Venice, the river branches out into three main channels, resembling the familiar three-toed imprint left by a shore bird.
-The channel leading east is known as Pass a l’Outre, which means the “pass beyond”.
+The channel leading east is known as Pass a l’Outre, which means the “pass beyond.”
 Originally, this pass was known by a slightly different arrangement of letters - Pass a la Loutre, meaning “otter pass” in reference to the former abundance in the area of these pelt-bearing animals.
 The other two channels carry ship traffic from Head of Passes to the gulf in a direction implied by their names – South Pass and Southwest Pass.

 Rene’ Robert Cavalier found the mouth of the Mississippi River in 1682 not by sailing along the shores of the Gulf of Mexico, but rather by drifting downriver from the French settlements in the Great Lakes region.
 To mark his discovery, Cavalier set up a navigational marker displaying the French coat of arms, and before the end of that century, the French had established a fort at the entrance to the river.
 During the next century, various crude beacons were erected in the area to improve navigation.